SajiSajiraj/BasicJavaCodes/README.md

-It jaust a basic java learning repostory.
+It just a basic java learning repostory.